The Pagodas of Siem Reap

 Wat Brasat Tramneak (វត្តប្រាសាទត្រាំនាគ)

-A new pagoda is under construction here which is expected to be completed in around 2 years time.
+A new pagoda is under construction here which is expected to be completed soon.
 The grounds are large housing some 60 monks and also featuring an impressive and recently completed Angkor-era style stupa with moat.
+Location: 15 minutes out of the city center on Hwy 6 to the east.

 Monasteries inside Angkor Archeological Park